 Why Shoot Ektar?

 I mean there are other amazing color films — I love Kodak Portra 800 and Kodak Portra 160 as well and shoot them at every wedding.
-But Ektar is my favorite because:
+However, Kodak Ektar 100 film is my favorite because:

 1. Ektar shows the colors of the ocean and sky the way I actually see them here in Hawaii;